HL7/daf-research/pages/_includes/daf-research-guidance.md

 ### C4: Step 3: Retrieving query results from multiple Data Marts

 In order for a Researcher to get a complete picture of the population based on their query submitted, the query results from multiple Data Marts have to be retrieved.
-For this purpose the Research Query Composer, has to query each of the Data Marts for execution specific Task instances with the parent set to the Data Mart specific Task that was created during the initiation of the query.
+For this purpose the Research Query Requester, has to query each of the Data Marts for execution specific Task instances with the parent set to the Data Mart specific Task that was created during the initiation of the query.
 Once these task instances are retrieved then the Task.output would contain the result of each query execution for each Data Mart.
 These results would then be made available for the Researcher for further analysis.